ahnpj/incident-response-and-investigations/intrusion-and-lateral-movement-investigations/windows-service-print-spooler-remote-code-execution-investigation/investigation-walkthrough.md

 → reconstructing the full execution sequence from service abuse to interactive attacker control
 </summary>

-*Goal:* Reconstruct the attacker’s execution chain by correlating service execution, error-handling processes, and interactive command execution to understand how exploitation progressed end to end.
+*Goal:* Reconstruct the attacker’s execution chain by correlating service execution, error-handling processes, and interactive command execution to understand how exploitation progressed end to end.</br>

 <a id="7-reconstructing-the-exploitation-execution-chain"></a>